 Stress.
 It affects all of us.
-From school to athletics, academia, relationships, money, and our jobs and careers, stress surrounds us.
-It can shatter us from the inside, or sometimes it’s just something that is perched on our shoulders, stress is something everyone struggles with.
+From school to athletics, academia, relationships, jobs and careers; stress surrounds us.
+Whether its shattering us from the inside, or sometimes jut perched on our shoulders, stress affects everyone.

 For quite a while now, I have been a generally stressed person.
-I have been known as anal-retentive from a young age.
-This constant obsession to know exactly what is going to happen next, where I am going, how to execute something, etc, has caused me a lot of stress.
-In my early adolescence I believed that only certain people could feel stress; those of low socioeconomic statuses, adults, persons in stressful family scenarios, and those with mental health illnesses.
-When my peers and I would explain that we were stressed and had too much homework to a teacher that had given us a heavy workload, they would often reply with “Ha!
+This obsession with knowing exactly what is going to happen next, where I am going, how to execute something, etc, has caused me a lot of stress.
+In my early adolescence I believed that only certain people could *legitimately* feel stress; those of low socioeconomic statuses, adults, people in stressful family scenarios, and those with mental health illnesses.
+When my peers and I would explain that we were stressed and had too much homework to a teacher assigning a heavy workload, they would often reply with “Ha!
 What do you guys have to be stressed about?”
-These replies felt like jabs in the gut.
+These replies felt like stabs straight into the gut.
 They see teenagers as young people without a care in the world.
-The thing is though, a lot of us have about a million cares in the world… if that makes any logical sense.
+The thing is though, a lot of teens have about a million cares in the world… if that makes any logical sense.

-Teenage years are a pinnacle point in one’s life, our main identity is emerging and there is so much pressure to figure out who we are.
+Teenage years are a pinnacle point in one’s life.
+Our main identity is emerging and there is so much pressure to figure out who we are.
 Am I someone who does drugs, do I faithfully follow a religion, or do I do both?
-Do I date someone, do I merely hookup with people, or do I think I love someone but my heart gets broken?
-So many questions and decisions are made, and stress arises with each crucial step that’s taken in developing from a child to a young adult.
+Do I date someone, do I hookup with people, or do I love someone from the deepest crevices of my heart?
+So many questions asked and decisions made, and stress arises with each crucial step that’s taken in this process.

-On top of these heavy social and personal decisions and questions that teens face, many are also plagued with issues at home, with money, school, relationships, mental health, body image, peers, etc.
+On top of these heavy social and personal decisions that teens face, many are also plagued with issues at home; with money, school, relationships, mental health, body image, peers, etc.

 Personally, I have been so fortunate to have parents that are happily married, I live in a safe neighbourhood, and I have never had to worry about where my next meal is coming from.
-I am always trying to remain aware of how lucky I am and that I don’t face the additional stress that so many other teenagers face regarding family and money.
+I am always trying to remain aware of how lucky I am and that I don’t face the additional stress that so many other teenagers face regarding day-to-day life.

 Here is the sum of my advice: 1) Have a tagline or sentence to say to yourself in stressful times.
 Mine is “This won’t matter in X amount of time.”
 2) Know that everyone faces stress.
 Whether it is less or more than what you are experiencing.
 3) What you are stressed about may never end, but it will most definitely subside or you will become better at coping with it.